We want to support people to live happy and independent lives.

 In order to do this we have designed a new model of care which puts local people, patients and communities at the centre of our work and our decision-making.

-By working together we'll be able to focus on how we can enable people to access advice, education and support within their communities to help them increase their knowledge and confidence in managing their own health and well-being needs and prevent ill health in the first place.
+By working together we will be able to focus on how we can enable people to access advice, education and support within their communities to help them increase their knowledge and confidence in managing their own health and well-being needs and prevent ill health in the first place.

 We will be able to develop better ways of working across health and social care that give people better access to care and support for physical, mental and social care needs within the community or in people’s own homes.